rspace-os/rspace-docker/README.md

 | docker-compose.yaml                  | Main docker config file                          | Yes, edit so paths to files match up with your host.
 Edit DB username/password           |
 | rspace.war                           | RSpace Java EXE file                             | Yes, update with new WAR from RSpace repo releases page to update your version of RSpace |

-**If you're running on Docker on Linux, you may need to add sudo infront of the commands, as default Docker on Linux does not come in rootless mode.
-Docker for Desktop (on Mac OS) comes with rootless mode out the box.**
+**If you're running on Docker on Linux, you may need to add sudo infront of the commands, as default Docker on Linux does not come in sudo-less mode.
+This is not an issue on Docker for Desktop.
+Also, we haven't seen this on desktop versions of Docker yet, but in new distro releases (Eg. Ubuntu 24.04 LTS) docker-compose has been replaced with docker compose, so you may need to adjust your commands**

 **If you make any changes to the docker config (such as editing any of the config files), you may need to do a docker-compose up, as docker-compose start sometimes doesn't pick up new changes**